Hanging out my shingle

 4.3 Runway

 Less than is wise.
-My academic career choice has not been financially focused.
-I can hold out until March 2026, but I need to secure a real income by then to keep the mortgage ticking.
+My academic career choices have not been financially focused.
+I will need to secure a real income by May 2026 to keep the mortgage ticking.

 5 Contact